lorin/tla-prophecy/README.md

 [refinement mappings]: https://www.microsoft.com/en-us/research/publication/the-existence-of-refinement-mappings/

-Two years later, in their paper that introduced the concept of [linearizability][herlihy], Herlihy and Wing provided an example of a particular concurrent queue implementation that demonstrated that it is not always possible to define a refinement mapping.
+Two years later, in their paper that introduced the concept of [linearizability][herlihy], Herlihy and Wing provided an example of a linearizable, concurrent queue implementation where refinement mapping didn't work: it wasn't possible to define a refinement mapping that proved that the concurrent queue implemented the higher-level specification of a sequential queue.

 [herlihy]: https://cs.brown.edu/~mph/HerlihyW90/p463-herlihy.pdf

-Lamport and Abadi later proposed the concept of prophecy variables (a form of which is described in the paper [Auxiliary Variables in TLA+][aux]) as a technique to resolve the problems in refinement mapping revealed by Herlihy and Wing.
+Lamport and Abadi later proposed the idea of *prophecy variables*  as a technique to resolve the problems in refinement mapping revealed by Herlihy and Wing.
+Prophecy variables are described in detail in the paper [Auxiliary Variables in TLA+][aux] by Lamport and Mertz.

-As it happens, Lamport and Mertz note that prophecy variables aren't actually necessary for defining a refinement mapping for the example provided by Herlihy and Wing, as long as you make some changes to the high-level specification:
+As it happens, Lamport and Mertz note that prophecy variables aren't actually necessary for defining a refinement mapping for the example provided by Herlihy and Wing, provided changes are made to the high-level specification:

 > This same idea of modifying the high-level specification to avoid adding a
 > prophecy variable to the algorithm can be applied to the queue